plamen-penev-ffw/behat-starter-kit/PHP.md

 # PHP Checkup & Installation
 > In order to Behat to work we need PHP installed.
 The required version of PHP is 7 and above.
 Preferably version 7.2

+> **NOTE** Mac users can skip Step 1 because MacOS comes with preinstalled PHP that is compatible with the Behat requriements.
+You only need to check and install php extensions by reading **Step 2**.

 # PHP Version and availability
 > Check if you have PHP installation and if there is one - what version it is.
 To do that, you need to run this command in the terminal: